spagovir/ice-cot-verifier-inference/README.md

 ## Installing
 This project depends on `ought-ice`, which can be installed by following the instructions here: https://github.com/oughtinc/ice.

+## What's it good for?
+Right now it seems that it shows the biggest improvement vs vanilla GPT-3 at doing ~6th grade level math word problems.

 ## Possible Next Steps
 - Integrate with amplification/subquestions?
 - Summarize the reasoning path marginalized over to get the answer? (+ possibly verifier criticism?)